iuliet716/flash-attention-cuda-from-scratch/docs/ncu/06_swizzling.md

 ## MIO pipeline pressure

-MIO throttle remains the largest warp-stall category, but it decreases after removing the shared-load conflicts:
+MIO throttle still accounts for the largest share of warp-stall cycles, but it decreases after removing the shared-load conflicts:

 ```text
 MIO-throttle stall / issued instruction